wfatherley/exceptlib/README.md

 > \[...\] it is good practice to be as specific as possible with the types of exceptions that we intend to handle, and to allow any unexpected exceptions to propagate on.

-This experimental library extends Python's exception handling mechanism with two available functionalities as its API:
+This experimental library extends Python's exception handling mechanism with two additional functionalities:

  - handling exceptions by module;
  - and exception class scraping from modules.